apache/druid/docs/do-not-merge.md

 ### Other web console improvements

-* You can select to allow concurrent append tasks in the web console [#15114](https://github.com/apache/druid/pull/15114)
+* You can select to allow concurrent APPEND tasks in the web console [#15114](https://github.com/apache/druid/pull/15114)
 * You can now copy query results from the web console directly to the clipboard [#14889](https://github.com/apache/druid/pull/14889)
 * The web console now shows the execution dialog for `query_controller` tasks in the task view instead of the generic raw task details dialog.
 You can still access the raw task details from the ellipsis (...) menu [#14930)](https://github.com/apache/druid/pull/14930)
 * You can now select a horizontal range in the web console time chart to modify the current WHERE clause [#14929](https://github.com/apache/druid/pull/14929)
 * You can now set dynamic query parameters in the web console [#14921](https://github.com/apache/druid/pull/14921)
-* You can now edit the Coordinator dynamic coonfiguration within the web console [#14791](https://github.com/apache/druid/pull/14791)
+* You can now edit the Coordinator dynamic coonfiguration in the web console [#14791](https://github.com/apache/druid/pull/14791)
-* Within the web console, you can now prettify SQL queries and use flatten with a Kafka input format [#14906](https://github.com/apache/druid/pull/14906)
+* You can now prettify SQL queries and use flatten with a Kafka input format [#14906](https://github.com/apache/druid/pull/14906)
 * A warning now appears when a CSV or TSV sample contains newlines that Druid does not accept [#14783](https://github.com/apache/druid/pull/14783)
 * You can now select a format when downloading data [#14794](https://github.com/apache/druid/pull/14794)
 * Improved the clarity of cluster default rules in the retention dialog [#14793](https://github.com/apache/druid/pull/14793)